Ahmad Shah Durrani: Objectives

 Afghanistan was a relatively poor country at the time.
 As a result, Ahmad Shah, following in the footsteps of conquerors before him such as Mahmud of Ghazni, invading India to plunder and obtain wealth.
-Adopting the practices of Muhammad of Ghor, Ahmad Shah also invaded India to establish his own political dominance.
+Adopting the practices of Muhammad of Ghor, he also invaded India to establish his own political dominance.
 The power vacuum following the decline of the Mughal Empire allowed him to repeat extensive campaigns, while also reviving the prominence of Afghans in India.
 Furthermore, by institutionalizing the casus belli of holy war, Ahmad Shah was able to direct the majority of his campaigns toward India.
-Moreover, Ahmad Shah saw invasions as the proper way to propagate his strength.
-The Afghan chiefs and nobility initially saw him as an upstart, and as a result, Ahmad Shah sought victories to legitimize himself.
+He also saw invasions as the proper way to propagate his strength, as Afghan chiefs and nobility initially saw him as an upstart, and as a result, Ahmad Shah sought victories to legitimize himself.

 Military campaigns

 Campaign to Kabul (1747)

 Weeks after Ahmad Shah's accession, Nasir Khan, the governor of Kabul, Ghazni, and Peshawar revolted against him.
 Ahmad Shah had previously imprisoned Nasir Khan and ransomed him for an annual tribute of 500,000 rupees.
 While Nasir Khan was attempting to raise this amount, the Ghilzai tribes refused to pay their taxes to the Durranis, and only wished to do so to their Mughal sovereign, Muhammad Shah.
 With a growing Ghilzai revolt, Nasir Khan declared his independence from Durrani suzerainty and began raising an army of Uzbeks and Hazaras, while also frantically asking Muhammad Shah for aid.